HXMAN76/HelloU/README.md

 ## Package Maintenance

-### Debian Package Structure

-The HelloU Debian package follows standard Debian packaging guidelines:
+The HelloU package has been restructured to follow standard Debian packaging guidelines:

 - Python modules in `/usr/lib/python3/dist-packages/hellou/`
 - Configuration files in `/etc/hellou/`